PitPik/Schnauzer/README.md

 #### Where are the "#if", "#unless", "#each" and "#with" helpers like in Handlebars?

 Well, there are none.
-They are not really needed.
+They are not really needed or easy build yourself.
 Let's say you have the following model:
 ```js
 {